Covid 19 Update

 We are here for you

-We are affiliated to the national Mind charity, but we do not receive any funding from them.
-Watch the video below to see the different between us.
+We are affiliated to the national Mind charity, but we are an independent local registered charity with our own Board of Trustees.
+We raise our own funds separately from national Mind.
+Watch the video below to see the different between us